 - How can counsel best protect public benefits when drafting special needs trusts?

-- What tax issues should be considered in the drafting process?
+- What are the tax issues to consider in the drafting process?

-- What pitfalls should be avoided when amending special needs trusts?
+- What pitfalls may arise when amending special needs trusts?

 Shirley B. Whitenack